-The following tables summarize the projected Non-General Fund revenue and expenditures requested for FY23/24 and FY24/25 by department.
-Non-General funds are often used to fund multi-year projects with a rolling balance as shown in the Fund Balance Projection Detail table.
+Tables 18-20 below summarize the projected Non-General Fund revenue and expenditures requested for FY23/24 and FY24/25 by department.
+Non-General funds are often used to fund multi-year projects with a rolling balance as shown on Table 24 - Fund Balance Projection Detail.
 Most funds are projected to end with a positive balance with the exception of a few of the Assessment Districts.
 Due to the fact that the rates are not adjustable, those few assessment districts are subsidized by the General Fund.